Antique Khotan Samarkand Pictorial Rug

 Rug is 203cm across by 147cm down.
 Please feel free to request further images.

-UK mainland shipping is £50, please contact for international shipping, or for hard to reach parts of the UK.
+UK mainland shipping is £75, with a dedicated courier, excluding NI and hard to reach parts of the UK.
+Please contact for international shipping, or for hard to reach parts of the UK.

 Currently reduced from £2500